 To find out whether we would be disposed, under ideal conditions, to value it, put yourself in ideal conditions, if you can, making sure you can tell when you have succeeded in doing so.
 Then find out whether you value the thing in question, i.e., whether you desire to desire it.
 If you do, that confirms that it is a value.
 (Lewis 1989: 117)

-(Note that Lewis's suggestion seems to involve a kind of inference from the proposition that I'm in ideal conditions and the proposition that I value x to x being valuable.
-If so, his model is not a perceptualist one.)
 For Lewis himself, the ideal conditions for valuing are those of full imaginative acquaintance with the object.
 For Hume and Smith, the ideal conditions of moral judging involve occupying the ‘common point of view’ or the perspective of an impartial and well-informed spectator.
 As discussed in Section 2.2, they both believe that achieving this requires sympathizing (or empathizing) with the feelings or reactive attitudes of those immediately affected while controlling for predictable distortions.
 Unless they are felt from the common point of view, our emotional responses will not reliably track the response-dependent moral facts.
-Contrary to the way psychologists sometimes represent Hume, he thus does not condone relying on just any flashes of affect.

 Not all epistemic sentimentalists subscribe to the perceptualist model.
 One alternative is provided by John Allman and Jim Woodward (2008), who argue that moral intuitions (in the sense of immediate judgments resulting from what psychologists call System 1) involving emotional processing can reliably track moral facts after a suitable kind of implicit learning.
 They draw on empirical work on the development of expertise.
 In implicit learning, the learner, such as a novice nurse, is repeatedly exposed to certain cues, (such as babies manifesting different symptoms), makes certain decisions to act (giving certain kind of treatment to the baby), and then receives clear, independent feedback on whether the decisions were correct (the symptoms either go away or get worse) (Kahneman and Klein 2009).
 As a result, the learner may become an expert, who is able to respond immediately and appropriately to situations without necessarily being able to articulate why.
 Allman and Woodward’s suggestion is that a similar kind of training of our emotional responses is possible in the moral case.